 Fibromyalgia is a condition which has grown at alarming proportions throughout industrialized countries, yet remains virtually unknown in many less developed areas of the world.
 This gives us a clue as to the possible ischemic and psychosomatic nature of most patient's symptoms.
 As with many suspected mindbody disorders, patient sensitivity to the suggestion of a non-anatomical cause is high and many patients fear the perceived stigma of the psychosomatic label more than the condition itself.
 This is probably due to a basic misunderstanding of the mindbody process and its universal nature.
 It may also be due to a bad experience in which the victim was made to feel as if they were inventing or exaggerating their suffering.
 This is completely understandable.
 The secondary gain theory of pain is still widely held by some doctors, even though it is completely non-applicable to most people who are actually suffering from primary gain symptoms.

-This article examines the objective truths of FMS.
+This article examines the objective truths of fibromyalgia from a research perspective spanning 15+ years.

 Dr. John Sarno of the Rusk Institute of Rehabilitation Medicine/NYU Medical Center in New York City is one of the main supporters of the idea that fibromyalgia is merely a severe form of his tension myositis syndrome diagnosis.
 TMS describes a condition caused by subconscious repression, yet experienced completely in the anatomical form via oxygen deprivation.